 For second and third attempts [first and second retakes], the candidate will be charged only the retake fee for each attempt.

 If a candidate has failed the examination three times, he or she must wait at least one year between each subsequent sitting.
-All attempts after the third failure will be treated as new applications requiring full application fees.
+After the third failure, the candidate will be treated as a new applicant requiring the filing of a new application and applicable fees.
 Candidates retesting under new applications must meet all current eligibility requirements at the time of application.